SpaceKrakens/SKON/README.md

 ##Syntax

-In SKON all simple data is represented in plain text with no additional syntax (exept for strings which are surrounded with quotes).
+In SKON all simple data is represented in plain text with no additional syntax (except for strings which are surrounded with double quotes).

-Here is a few examples:
+Here are a few examples:

 * `0` is a Integer.
 * `"example"` is a String.